kellygyu/LoL-league-winrate-analysis/README.md

-# Are Meta Champions Truly Broken?
-### A League of Legends - Banned Champions Performance & Win Rate Analysis

 ## Project Overview
 The following project was completed for DSC80 at UCSD.
 This project aims to investigate the difference in winrate and performance of heavily banned champions vs other champions within league of legends tournaments.